iotsrg/IoT-Security-Learning-101-Kits/README.md

-# IoT Security 101 Kits
+# IoT Security Testing Beginners gadgets

 This document provides tiered hardware kit recommendations for IoT and hardware security beginners, intermediates, and advanced hackers ( not too adavce).